1. Remove eye makeup. Coat your lids, then gently swab with a tissue.

 12. Get a perfect manicure.
 Dab a little around your nails when you're DIY-ing a manicure or pedicure to keep polish from getting on your skin.

 13. Soften skin.
 Before going to bed, rub petroleum jelly on places where skin is extra-dry, like on your elbows or the heels of your feet.
 Skin will be super-soft when you wake up.

 14. Remove rings.
 Is a ring stuck on your finger?
 Petroleum jelly can help it slide off easily.

 15. Stop squeaks.
-Apply petroleum jelly to squeaky hinges on doors or cabinets to keep them quiet.
+Apply to squeaky hinges on doors or cabinets to keep them quiet.